Surry Community College held its 53rd commencement ceremony in the gymnatorium on the Dobson campus on May 15.

 Every spring, one student from each of the 58 community colleges in the North Carolina Community College System is recognized for excellence in academics.
 The North Carolina Community College System Academic Excellence Award was presented to William Daniel Nance of Hamptonville who received the award in 2020.
 Thao Ly, formally of Dobson, was the 2021 recipient and was presented the award earlier in May since she was unable to attend graduation.

-Each year a student that embodies Dr. Dallas Herring’s belief that community college should “take people where they are and carry them as far as they can go” is awarded the Dallas Herring Achievement Award.
+Each year a student that embodies Dr. Dallas Herring’s belief that community college should “take people where they are and carry them as far as they can go” is awarded the Dallas Herring Achievement Award by the North Carolina Community College System.
 Surry Community College’s nominee for 2020 was Edward Elliot of Mount Airy and for 2021 was Cameron Brown of State Road.

 In 2004, the North Carolina Association of Community College Presidents created the Governor Robert Scott Leadership award as a way to both recognize student leadership on a statewide level while also honoring former Governor Bob Scott.
-The recipient for 2020 was Sydney McKeaver of Siloam and in 2021 was Jennifer Hernandez of Mount Airy.
+This award is given to one student by the North Carolina Community College System.
+SCC's nominee for 2020 was Sydney McKeaver of Siloam and in 2021 was Jennifer Hernandez of Mount Airy.

 SCC is currently registering students for fall classes.
 If you have any questions about college application, financial aid, or career choices, contact Student Services at (336) 386-3264 or firstname.lastname@example.org.
 The deadline for the fall semester is Aug.
 2, and classes start Aug.
 16.